 - Permanent partial disability.
 This term is used when an employee experiences a permanent disability but has the ability to work in some capacity.

 - Permanent total disability.
-This term indicates the employee has suffered an injury which leaves him incapable of ever returning to work.
+This term indicates the employee has suffered an injury which leaves him or her incapable of ever returning to work.

 - Death.
 Dependents of an employee who dies as the result of injuries sustained at work may be eligible for some compensation.

 Which Iowa Employers Must Carry Workers’ Compensation Insurance?

 Most Iowa employers must offer workers’ compensation insurance.
 Before operating any business, an employer must either purchase workers’ insurance or be approved by the appropriate agencies to self-insure.
 Also, employers may not deduct any money from employee paychecks for the payment of workers’ compensation insurance.